Nanomedicine: The use of nanoparticles to treat acute traumatic spinal cord injuries

 Abstract

-Spinal cord injuries (SCIs) are difficult to treat without using invasive methods that are not always precise or efficient.
-Traditional methods used to treat SCIs often involve targeting a broad area that is in close proximity to the specific locality of the injury as opposed to, direct targeting.
-Recent studies suggest the use of nanoparticles are a viable way to treat SCIs.
-Nanoparticles are nanotechnological devices that operate at 1x 10-9m, which is equivalent to one nanometer (nm).
-Nanoparticles target an assigned area with a high degree of specificity, thus ensuring that the affected area is treated with maximum proficiency.
-This article will explore the properties of silica nanoparticles, polymer nanoparticles and chondroitinase ABC (chABC) releasing nanoparticles to determine if they are appropriate to treat acute traumatic spinal cord injuries (tSCIs).
-A review of the literature suggests that the use of silica nanoparticles is a more plausible way to treat SCIs in comparison to polymer nanoparticles due to its zero-order drug release property.
-The application of silica nanoparticles ensures that the drug is released in the affected area in order to degrade damaged nerve tissue.
-In addition, chABC releasing nanoparticles show promising results in treating SCIs due to their ability to remove GAGs and promote nerve regeneration potentially, decreasing the healing time of an SCI.
-Overall, the application of nanoparticles provides a plausible non-invasive treatment method for SCIs.
-However, further research needs to be done in order to propagate the potential treatment applications of nanoparticles and human SCIs.
+Spinal cord injuries (SCIs) are difficult to treat without using traditional invasive methods that are not always precise or efficient.
+Traditional methods used to treat SCIs often involve targeting a broad area in close proximity to the specific locality of the injury as opposed to direct targeting.
+Recent studies suggest the use of nanoparticles can be a viable way to treat SCIs.
+Nanoparticles are nanotechnological devices that operate on a nanometre (1x 10-9m) scale, varying in dimension from 1-100nm.
+They can be designed to target an assigned area with a high degree of specificity, thus ensuring that the affected area is treated with maximum proficiency.
+This article will explore the properties of silica nanoparticles, polymer nanoparticles, and chondroitinase ABC-(chABC)-releasing nanoparticles to determine whether they present a non-invasive alternative treatment for acute traumatic spinal cord injuries (tSCIs).
+A review of the literature suggests that the use of multifunctional silica-polymer nanoparticles can plausibly treat SCIs by maximizing the beneficial characteristics of both materials.
+Silica nanoparticles have a zero-order drug-releasing property which provides efficacious targeting, and when combined with polyethylene glycol (PEG) this polymer increases aqueous stability and retention of the nanoparticle, which protects the loaded drug when it crosses the blood-brain barrier to target the SCI.
+In addition, chABC-releasing nanoparticles show promising results in treating SCIs due to their ability to remove glycosaminoglycans (GAGs) and promote nerve regeneration, potentially decreasing the healing time of SCIs.
+Overall, the application of nanoparticles provides a potential non-invasive treatment method for SCIs in mice models.
+However, further research needs to be done to explore the potential medical applications of nanoparticles regarding human SCIs.

 Published